yuripramos/react-movies/README.md

 ## Features

-1. Discover - Sidebar with the most popular movies, sorted in *descending* order by popularity.
+1. Discover - Sidebar with the most popular movies, sorted in *descending* according popularity.
 2. Search - Search titles from the server API.
 3. Filter - There's a filter at the top of the page that allows you to filter by: rating.
+Can filter the discover results or the search results, depends which moment you want to use the filter.
-4. Ordered Publications - Makes part of the filter.
+4. Detailed View - When the user clicks in one certain movie the app provides a specific page for the movie.

 ## :exclamation: Credits